coreruleset/go-ftw/README.md

   -h, --help                       help for run
       --id string                  (deprecated).
 Use --include matching your test only.
   -i, --include string             include only tests matching this Go regexp (e.g. to include only tests beginning with "91", use "91.*").
+      --max-marker-log-lines int   maximum number of lines to search for a marker before aborting (default 500) --max-marker-retries int     maximum number of times the search for log markers will be repeated.
+                                   Each time an additional request is sent to the web server, eventually forcing the log to be flushed (default 20)
-      --output-failures-only       output only the result of failed tests -q, --quiet                      do not show test by test, only results --read-timeout duration      timeout for receiving responses during test execution (default 1s) -t, --time                       show time spent per test
+      --output-failures-only       output only the results of failed tests -q, --quiet                      do not show test by test, only results --read-timeout duration      timeout for receiving responses during test execution (default 1s) -t, --time                       show time spent per test